SC CCR&R helps parents find child care . . .

 - Information on quality child care indicators

-SC-CCRRN supports families to raise healthy children by...
+SC CCR&R supports families in their effort to raise healthy

 - Talking with parents one-on-one.